Skip to Content

 • Ovarian cancer

 The presence of the conditions in conjunction with WDPM has been observed in a few patients.
-There is not enough data for the conditions to be considered risk factors.
+There is not enough data for the conditions to be considered risk factors for mesothelioma.
 However, they may assist doctors with correctly diagnosing papillary mesothelioma.

 Accurate diagnosis is important to ensure the disease is treated correctly.